skyzyx/resume/resumes/ryanparman-general-cv.md

 * Partnered with Enterprise Architecture and [AWS Professional Services] to deploy [Control Tower][AWS Control Tower] and [Identity Center][AWS Identity Center], resulting in lowered costs and improved control over account guardrails.
 * Managed the Base [AMI] program (server disk images).
 Leveraged insights from [CIS], security patching, and internal needs to develop a unified build pipeline integrating best practices.
 Reduced time-to-boot, and eliminated engineering toil (1 → 10).
 * Conducted comprehensive scans of [Route 53][Amazon Route 53] to obtain a mapping of the company’s thousands of active websites.
 Prioritized identifying and remediating misconfigurations, rotating certificates, and increasing visibility.
-* Grew and ran a project which scanned ~200 AWS accounts for high-priority misconfigurations and vulnerabilities.
+* Grew and ran a project which evaluated AWS accounts for high-priority misconfigurations and vulnerabilities.
 Included a high-level score (friendly competition), explanations of the issues (security education), and instructions for fixing (driving forward).
 Became a trusted tool across the organization (1 → 10).
 * Implemented the custom Linux runtime environment used by self-hosted [GitHub Actions] runners.
 * Spearheaded the [Artifactory] Rebuild project.
 Ran the project from inception to completion, including the majority of development.
 Directed effort across ~80 teams and ~300 services to complete the project.
 * Enabled continuous token and password rotation for engineering teams by designing and deploying a _Token Vending Machine_, improving security.